Holiday Helps to Manage Diabetes

-These often include cheese and crackers, dips or cocktail-size frankfurters.
+Snacks and Appetizers These often include cheese and crackers, dips or cocktail-size frankfurters.
 Good for you options to substitute are fresh vegetables in place of salty snacks such as chips or pretzels.
-Limit the cheese which can be high in fat and calories, and ditch the baby frankfurters for lean lunchmeat rolled in lettuce leaves.
+Limit the cheese which can be high in fat and calories and ditch the baby frankfurters for lean lunchmeat rolled in lettuce leaves.

 Now turkey stuffing is in the side-dish category—this too can be more wholesome if you use a little less butter or margarine, use sodium-reduced broth and whole grain bread or brown rice, depending on the type of stuffing you are making.

-Turkey is the star attraction on most tables, however it can also be joined by ham or roast beef.
+Main Dishes Turkey is the star attraction on most tables; however, it can also be joined by ham or roast beef.
 These are protein foods without any carbohydrates.
 Limit servings to 3 to 4-ounce portions.
 If turkey is your main-dish choice, go for roasted turkey and not deep-fried.
 Choose turkey breast and remove the skin.
 If gravy is on the must have list, limit to a couple of tablespoons or half a ladle of gravy.